perses/perses/docs/api/folder.md

 When creating or updating a folder, Perses validates the tree:

 - Each dashboard referenced in `spec.items` can appear **only once** in that folder resource.
+- The same dashboard can be referenced in **different** folder resources within the same project.
 - A `Dashboard` item cannot contain nested `items`.
 - Every item must have a non-empty `name`.
 - Each item `kind` must be `Folder` or `Dashboard`.